-- Evolution: The Capital Plan is essential for understanding the size and nature of the funding necessary to bring Port facilities into a state of good repair and lays out a vision for seeking non-Port revenue for resiliency work and public-private partnerships that improve state of good repair, enhance the waterfront, and generate revenue for future capital investments. - Equity: The Port is committed to eliminating racial and social disparities and promoting equity in the services delivered by the Port's facilities and infrastructure. - Productivity: Strategic capital investment allows the Port to attract and retain tenants that build an economically viable port.
+- Evolution: The Capital Plan is essential for understanding the size and nature of the funding necessary to bring Port facilities into a state of good repair and lays out a vision for seeking non-Port revenue for resiliency work and public-private partnerships that improve the state of good repair, enhance the waterfront, and generate revenue for future capital investments. - Equity: The Port is committed to eliminating racial and social disparities and considers equity when selecting projects funded and included in the Plan. - Productivity: Strategic capital investment allows the Port to attract and retain tenants that build an economically viable port.
 Capital investment maintains the Port's financial strength by addressing deferred maintenance, maximizing the value of Port property, improving space for future leasing, and increasing revenue. - Economic Recovery: To manage the short-term impacts of COVID, the Port successfully pursued \$117 million in Federal stimulus allocated through the State of California and continues to pursue outside revenue sources.